 5. Ramen noodles contain bad fat

-Although you may not think it, Ramen noodles are extremely high in fat.
-In one brick there is eight grams, four of which are saturated.
+Although you may not think it, Ramen noodles are incredibly high in fat.
+In one brick, there are eight grams, four of which are saturated.
 Manufacturers pre-fry the noodles in fat that is often rancid.
 If you eat a 2000 calorie diet, just one pack of Ramen noodles provides 40 percent of your daily value of saturated fat.
 Not to mention, this is not healthy fat like that found in avocados or coconut oil.
-It is bad rancid fat that glosses your arteries and elevates bad cholesterol.
+It is bad, unhealthy fat that glosses your arteries and elevates bad cholesterol.

 What happens when you eat Ramen noodles?

 The viral video below shows just what happens when a pack of Ramen noodles hits your gut.
 The video demonstrates that the noodles are extremely hard to digest.
 This taxes your entire body.

 Summing it up

 Yes they are cheap, yes they are easy, but Ramen noodles or instant noodles of any kind are downright toxic and contain zero nutritional value.
 If you are a college student looking for brainpower or just love the taste of instant noodles, I encourage you to make your own.
 Here is a healthy recipe that I adopted after years of Ramen abuse.
 Enjoy!

 Healthy Mason Jar Noodles

 After you taste these delicious noodles, you will never open a Ramen instant noodle package again.

 - 2 large zucchinis